canonical/ubuntu-security-documentation/security-features/privilege-restriction/index.rst

 SMACK
 =====

-SMACK (Simplified Mandatory Access Control Kernel) is a LSM that implements a label-based Mandatory Access Control (MAC) framework designed for simplicity and minimal administrative overhead.
+SMACK (Simplified Mandatory Access Control Kernel) is a Linux Security Module (LSM) that implements a label-based Mandatory Access Control (MAC) framework designed for simplicity and minimal administrative overhead.
 Unlike complex policy-driven systems, SMACK uses straightforward text labels assigned to subjects (processes) and objects (files, sockets, etc.) with access decisions made through simple rule comparisons.
 This architecture makes SMACK particularly well-suited for embedded systems, IoT devices and environments where security policies need to be easily understood and maintained without extensive expertise.

 Access rules are expressed as::